n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 ui.notification.info("Document has been saved!");
 ```

-What we need to do to make it available?
+What do we need to do to make it available?
 We are going to enrich the **global** namespace with the `ui` variable:

 ```typescript
 // index.ts